magisterquis/s3finder/README.md

 --------------
 Additional subdomains of a given domain can be found from the certificate transparency logs with `-ctl`.
 This causes a considerably longer runtime but greatly expands the number of buckets which will be searched.
+Another downside is that as subdomains are searched without parent domains (e.g.
+`foo.bar.tridge.com` will cause `foo.bar` and `foo` to be searched), a lot of open buckets for common names are found.
+Even still, using `-ctl` greatly increases the chance of finding relevant buckets.

 Tags
 ----